 Did you know that one in three Californians has a criminal history?
 The American justice system holds that every defendant is innocent unless proven guilty.
 However, far too many people who have been arrested but never convicted of a crime are prevented from obtaining the employment, housing, and educational opportunities they deserve simply because of the social stigma of their arrest record.
 Thankfully, California law allows many individuals to pursue a clean slate through sealing of arrest records and expungement of convictions for those who have abided by the law in the time since they were sentenced.

 At Lamano Law Office, we want to help you seal your arrest record and protect your good name and your future.
-Our all-women criminal defense team has a combined 30-plus years of experience helping people in your position get the justice they deserve.
+Our criminal defense team has a combined 30-plus years of experience helping people in your position get the justice they deserve.
 That’s why our firm is rated #1 on Yelp for criminal defense in the Oakland area and why we have a 100 percent record of five-star client ratings on Google.
 We will always treat you with the respect you deserve as we work to resolve your case and protect your rights and freedoms.

 If you were arrested or charged with a crime but were not convicted, either by a diversion program, deferred entry of judgment, or acquittal at a trial, please reach out to our firm today for a consultation with an Oakland expungement attorney about the opportunity to seal your arrest record.
 We look forward to clarifying your options, helping you to move forward with your life, and restoring your reputation.
 You don’t need to suffer the burdens and stigma that often gets attached to an arrest record.